South Korea to buy millions of coronavirus vaccine doses but sees no need to hurry

 “We had initially planned to secure vaccines for 30 million people but decided to purchase more, as there is uncertainty over the success of the vaccine candidates and the competition is intense among countries for early purchases,” Park said.

-The government allocated an additional 1.3 trillion won ($1.2 billion) to next year’s budget for the purchase of the vaccines.
+The government allocated an additional 1.3 trillion won ($1.2 billion) to next year’s budget for vaccines.

 The first vaccines would likely go to medical workers, elderly and medically vulnerable people, and social workers.